We've all been there. You're lying in bed browsing Instagram, when all of a sudden a notification pokes its way into view from the top of your screen.

 Which brings us back to Duolingo.
-To avoid getting rusty, apps like Duolingo think it's essential for you to engage in constant review.
-To a degree, it's true.
+To avoid getting rusty, apps like Duolingo push you to engage in constant review.
+To be perfectly honest, reviewing what you've learned is important.
 Relentlessly drilling you on vocabulary will ensure you remember it, at least in the short term.

 However, as previously mentioned, I think we can both agree that studying like that is a drag, and more importantly, doesn't address the question:

 As much as I hate to say it... this question is very much up to you to answer.
 The reason anyone becomes good at anything is by doing it.
 Not by studying the theory of it, but by actually doing it.
 Jimi Hendrix didn't become famous by studying music theory while never actually touching a guitar.
 So the real reason Duolingo's lessons aren't sticking isn't that you're dumb, or because you're lazy, but because you don't have the very real outlet you need to apply what you've learned.

 You may have already tried apps like HelloTalk or Tandem, or maybe you've booked a few 1:1 lessons with a native speaker... if you have, good for you for taking your learning seriously!
 If it's working for you, fantastic.
 Keep it up.